-2. The deep-rent-skewed test (15-40 Test) elected for the project on Form 8609, Part II, line 10d (Part II, line 5d, on earlier revisions), is violated.
+- 1. The minimum set-aside requirement elected for the project on Form 8609, line 10c (Part II, line 5c, on the earlier revisions), is not met. - 2.
+The deep-rent-skewed test (15-40 Test) elected for the project on Form 8609, line 10d (Part II, line 5c, on the 1988 revision; Part II, line 5d, on the 1991 revision), is violated.
 The 15-40 Test is not an additional test for satisfying the minimum set-aside requirements of section 42(g).
 The 15-40 Test is an election that relates to the determination of a low-income tenant's income.
-If this test is elected, at least 15% of all low-income units in the project must be occupied at all times during the compliance period by tenants whose income is 40% or less of the area median gross income.

-3. You disposed of the building or your entire interest therein during the tax year.
+If this test is elected, at least 15% of all low-income units in the project must be occupied at all times during the compliance period by tenants whose income is 40% or less of the area median gross income. - 3.
+You disposed of the building or your entire interest therein during the tax year.
 If you did not post a bond, in addition to using an imputed basis of zero on line 3, you may have to recapture a portion of credits previously taken.
 File Form 8611 to figure and report the recapture amount.
 This paragraph affects only those taxpayers who dispose of the building or their entire interest therein.
-Those acquiring the building (or any interest therein) are not affected and, if the minimum set-aside requirements are otherwise satisfied, they may take a credit for the fraction of the year the building is owned by them, regardless of whether or not the seller posts bond.
+Those acquiring the building (or any interest therein) are not affected and, if the minimum set-aside requirements are otherwise satisfied, they may take a credit for the fraction of the year the building is owned by them, regardless of whether or not the seller posted a bond.